DevExpress-Examples/asp-net-core-file-manager-connect-to-database/README.md

 ## Implementation Details

-1. Add the [FileManager](https://docs.devexpress.com/AspNetCore/401320/devextreme-based-controls/controls/file-manager) control to your page and setup it on the client side.
+1. Add the [FileManager](https://docs.devexpress.com/AspNetCore/401320/devextreme-based-controls/controls/file-manager) control to your page and configure it according to your requirements.
 2. Set the `Url` option so that it points to your API controller.

 ```cs